kdawgsf/dp-import/README.md

 1. Log in to DP
 2. Navigate to Reports -> Report Center
-3. Under Easy Reports, click on "271 Name Contacts Other"
+3. Click on "271 Name Contacts Other"
 4. On the left-hand sidebar, ensure the Include "NO MAIL" Names checkbox is checked
 5. Hover over the arrow to the right of the "run report" button and click on "export as .csv"
 6. Click OK to run the report without a filter